-For the first month, you can subscribe to either Sling TV’s Blue or Orange package for $15/month, which gives you Travel Channel and over 40 other channels.
-After a month, the price goes up to $25/month.
+You can subscribe to either Sling TV’s Blue or Orange package for $30/month, which gives you Travel Channel and over 40 other channels.

 Sling TV provides a live stream of Travel Channel so you can watch just as if you had cable.
-Sling offers a Cloud DVR program, so you can record shows for later if you pay an additional $5/month.
+Sling provides a Cloud DVR, so you can record shows to watch later.